bbriscoe/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 For better network utilization and stability, CUBIC {{HRX08}} uses a cubic window increase function in terms of the elapsed time from the last congestion event.
-While most alternative congestion control algorithms to Reno TCP increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.
+While most alternative congestion control algorithms to Reno increase the congestion window using convex functions, CUBIC uses both the concave and convex profiles of a cubic function for window growth.